 Students with a Spanish language background taking Spanish and those unsure of what course to enroll in should consult with the department faculty.
-A useful reference is the World Languages & Cultures Lower Division Course Placement chart found on the department web page.

 Chinese

 CHIN 111 4 W Beginning Chinese I

 Designed to develop speaking, listening, reading, and writing skills in Chinese.
 Basic grammar and vocabulary presented through a proficiency-oriented approach emphasizing the practical use of the language.
 Includes a special emphasis on selected elements of the cultures in countries where Chinese is spoken, as designated in the course title by L&C (Language & Culture).